 - Up to two electives may be approved courses taken outside the Anthropology department

-- Up to two electives may be additional Anthropology methods courses
+- Up to two electives may be Anthropology Methods courses: Anthro 215A: Ethnographic Methods; or Anthro 215B: Research Design (4 units)

 In addition to completing the required coursework, students must successfully complete a written comprehensive examination administered each year by the program committee.

 In addition to the comprehensive exam, students in the program who wish to produce a written analysis larger than those created in conjunction with specific graduate courses may also complete the “Master’s with Honor’s Paper” option.

 The “Master’s with Honors paper” involves combining two or three graduate seminar papers into a longer comprehensive thesis under the supervision of a program faculty member.
 Papers from undergraduate courses cannot be used for this option.